-- Be titled appropriately,

-- Be legible;

-- Be created using appropriate software;

-- Include a legend;

-- Be uploaded as a layered or flattened PDF; and

-- If GIS and/or AutoCAD maps are created, those files can also be uploaded in addition to the PDF as outlined above.
+- Be appropriately titled and/or numbered with the corresponding project title; - Be legible; - Be created using appropriate software; - Include a legend; - Be uploaded as a layered or flattened PDF; and - If GIS and/or AutoCAD maps are created, those files (i.e., file types) can also be uploaded in addition to the PDF as outlined above.

-Applicant must consistently use the correct project title on all references to a particular location on maps, supporting documentation, and in the application.
+Applicants must consistently use the correct project title on all references to a particular location on maps, supporting documentation, and in the application.
 Multiple maps may be submitted to show overall project location, details by sections, etc., if applicable.